Moonbase59/autocue/README.md

                 file

 Return cue-in, cue-out, overlay and replaygain data for an audio file as JSON.
-To be used with my Liquidsoap "autocue:" protocol.
+To be used with my Liquidsoap "autocue2:" protocol.

 positional arguments:
   file                  File to be processed